 Skip to section/department menu

-COVID-19 vaccines are open to all residents of Becker County 18 years of age and older.
-Becker County Public Health currently has the Moderna vaccine available.
+COVID-19 vaccines are open to everyone 12 years of age and older.

 Becker County Public Health is receiving shipments of the COVID vaccine.
 Local Health Care Partners and Becker County Public Health will carry

 out distribution plans that have been months in the making.
 Following the guidance of the CDC's Advisory Committee on Immunization Practice (ACIP), and subsequent

 MDH recommendations and guidance, priority populations will be phased in to receive the first available doses of COVID-19 vaccine.
 It will take several weeks to serve

 all those in the first priority population.

 The first priority population (group 1A, 1st priority) to receive the vaccine will be those health care personnel who work directly with COVID-19 patients, staff

 and residents in skilled nursing facilities, emergency medical services personnel who provide direct patient care, COVID-19 community vaccinators, and those who work